ClosedHouse/contest-18/1/readme.txt

 rebuild, and uninstall packages without harm.

 After some investigation you figured out, that the new package version seems to be broken.
 You went to chat with the developer and you discovered they decided to use a new cutting edge space characters instead of good old tabulators as *separators* inside Makefiles.
-(hint: you can take a look to ascii table using:
+(hint: You can take a look to ascii table using:

 $ man ascii

-and search for \t and SPACE chars)
+and search for \t and SPACE chars.)

 Makefiles have funny history and during their 'birth' it has been decided that spaces shall not be used in some parts of the file but in others they